static-frame/arraykit/doc/articles/dta.md

 * `AK_CPL_current_to_uint64`
 * `AK_CPL_current_to_float64`

-The outermost interface to convert a CPL to an array is `AK_CPL_ToArray`; this function branches to type-specific private functions based on dtype, provided either directly (via a `dtypes` function passed to `delimited_to_arrays`) or via a `type_parser` on the CPL.
+The outermost interface to convert a CPL to an array is `AK_CPL_ToArray`; this function branches to type-specific private functions based on a dtype, provided either directly (via a `dtypes` function passed to `delimited_to_arrays`) or via a `type_parser` on the CPL.
 These methods use various techniques to convert CPL field bytes to C values that can then be directly written to a pre-sized array buffer, offering excellent performance.

 * `AK_CPL_to_array_bool`
 * `AK_CPL_to_array_float`